sabih-haider1/SMS-Spam-Detector/README.md

 📜 License

-MIT License – free to use and modify.
+free to use and modify.